vivian1912/documentation-en/docs/developers/chainbase-module.md

 ![State Rollback When Producing a Block](https://raw.githubusercontent.com/tronprotocol/documentation-en/master/images/chainbase_7.png)

-During block production, transactions are validated again, which causes state changes.
-But this is just block generation; the block still needs to be broadcast.
-Only the reception of a broadcasted block truly changes the state.
-Therefore, the state changes produced during block generation also need to be rolled back.
-As shown in the figure above, after block production is complete, `session2''` must also be rolled back.
+During block production, transactions are re-validated, resulting in temporary state changes.
+Once the block is generated, it is broadcast to the network.
+When the producing node receives the block it has just created, it re-executes the transactions within it, thereby truly confirming the block.
+Consequently, the temporary state changes introduced during block production must be rolled back.
+As shown above, after the block is produced, `session2''` needs to be rolled back.

 <a id="solidifying-block"></a>
 ## Block Persistence